Sreeja799/Bertelsmann_Scholarship_Udacity_SQL/README.md

 My quiz solutions to all the SQL questions asked as a part of Bertelsmann Challenge Phase.
 Cn be found in file named by each topic.
 E.g., "case" for all the questions asked for case statements

+## Questions: Working With DATEs
+1. Find the sales in terms of total dollars for all orders in each year, ordered from greatest to least.
+Do you notice any trends in the yearly sales totals?
+2. Which month did Parch & Posey have the greatest sales in terms of total dollars?
+Are all months evenly represented by the dataset?
+3. Which year did Parch & Posey have the greatest sales in terms of the total number of orders?
+Are all years evenly represented by the dataset?
+4. Which month did Parch & Posey have the greatest sales in terms of the total number of orders?
+Are all months evenly represented by the dataset?
+5. In which month of which year did Walmart spend the most on gloss paper in terms of dollars?

 ## Questions: CASE
 1. Write a query to display for each order, the account ID, the total amount of the order, and the level of the order - ‘Large’ or ’Small’ - depending on if the order is $3000 or more, or smaller than $3000.